Stamen: Morphology and terminology

 A stamen typically consists of a stalk called the filament and an anther which contains microsporangia.
-Most commonly anthers are two-lobed and are attached to the filament either at the base or in the middle area of the anther.
-The sterile tissue between the lobes is called the connective, an extension of the filament containing conducting strands.
+Most commonly, anthers are two-lobed (each lobe is termed a locule) and are attached to the filament either at the base or in the middle area of the anther.
+The sterile (i.e. nonreproductive) tissue between the lobes is called the connective, an extension of the filament containing conducting strands.
 It can be seen as an extension on the dorsal side of the anther.
 A pollen grain develops from a microspore in the microsporangium and contains the male gametophyte.
+The size of anthers differs greatly, from a tiny fraction of a millimeter in Wolfia spp up to five inches (13 centimeters) in Canna iridiflora and Strelitzia nicolai.